AlexanderNikas03/DS_Estate_Website/README.md

    - Place the project files in your server's root directory (e.g., `htdocs` for XAMPP).

 4. **Configure the database:**
-   - Import the provided `database.sql` file into your MySQL database.
+   - Import the provided `ds_estate.sql` file into your MySQL database.

 5. **Run the project:**
    - Start your local server and access the project via your browser at `http://localhost/php/index.php`.